TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-blob-container-unable-to-delete.md

             "order": 1,
             "controlType": "infoblock",
             "content": "Please ensure that there is no lease or <a href='https://docs.microsoft.com/azure/virtual-machines/windows/storage-resource-deletion-errors'>VM attached to the blob or container</a> you are trying to delete."
         },
         {
-            "id": "blob_or_container",
-            "order": 6,
-            "controlType": "textbox",
-            "displayLabel": "Container name or Blob path",
-            "watermarkText": "'ContainerName' or 'ContainerName/../BlobName' if specific to a container or blob", "required": false
-        },
-        {
             "id": "blob_container",